|

 • Strict trade regulations, new taxes imposed

-• 1765 Quartering Act: colonies required to house and provision royal troops
+• 1765 Quartering Act: colonies required to house royal troops

 • Move Toward Independence